This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

 All software vulnerabilities don’t pose the same threat.
 Indeed, to be exploited some require special conditions and others only give limited access to the remote system.
 That is why an organization, the MITRE, handles referencing.

-Once a vulnerability is discovered and made public, it is added to the Common Vulnerabilities and Exposures (CVE) dictionary as a CVE identifier.
+Once a vulnerability is discovered and made public, the exploits definition is added to the Common Vulnerabilities and Exposures (CVE) dictionary as a CVE identifier.
 The assessment of the criticality of vulnerabilities is governed by the Common Vulnerability Scoring System (CVSS).

 Popularity level of vulnerabilities